 Travel is liberating, and there isn’t anything else I can compare it to.

-Yes, I am Mexican-American and I love to travel and I will let you know this.
+Yes, I am a Latina, specifically Mexican-American.
+I love to travel – I will let you know this.

 What do you identify as?
 How do you present yourself to others who ask this question while traveling?

 If you would like to check out this article (where I pulled all these quotes from) in full length, please check it out here.